-In fact, according to a study published in the American Council on Exercise (opens in new tab), traditional crunches are one of the least effective abdominal exercises you can do.
-When you crunch, you’re only targeting a very small section of the abdominal wall, plus you’re putting a lot of stress on your neck and spine while doing so.
+According to a study published in the American Council on Exercise (opens in new tab), traditional crunches are one of the least effective abdominal exercises you can do.
+When you crunch, you’re only targeting a very small section of the abdominal wall, plus you’re putting stress on your neck and spine while doing so.
 Take a look at four other exercises you shouldn't be doing, and what to do instead.

 The key thing to remember with bicycle crunches is to keep your lower back pressed into the floor and to avoid arching your back during the move.
-Think about keeping your core engaged, think about sucking your belly button into your spine, and perform the entire exercise slowly, with control.
+Think about keeping your core engaged, sucking your belly button towards your spine, and perform the entire exercise slowly, with control.

 Looking for more workout inspiration?
 Take a look at the best ab workouts that are completely free and can be done from just about anywhere.
-We’ve also found this exercise which is better than squats at building your glutes, and this exercise which is better than sit-ups at targeting your inner core muscles.
+We’ve also found this exercise which is better than sit-ups at targeting your inner core muscles.

 How to do a bicycle crunch